U.S. FDA approves first rapid coronavirus test with 45 minutes detection time

 The U.S. FDA has been pushing to expand screening capacity for the virus while the World Health Organization has called for “order and discipline” in the market for health equipment needed to fight the outbreak.

-Reporting by Kanishka Singh in Bengaluru; Editing by Sonya Hepinstall
+Reporting by Kanishka Singh in Bengaluru; Editing by Sonya Hepinstall and Daniel Wallis